MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-table-command.md

 ---
 # .update table command (preview)

-The `.update table` command performs data updates in a specified table by deleting and appending data atomically.
+The `.update table` command performs data updates in a specified table by deleting and appending data entries atomically.

 > [!NOTE]
 > You can delete up to 5 million records.